pdeschen/wuff-wiki/Programming-manifests.md

 Any attributes specified in "build.gradle" are overwritten by attributes in default manifest, which, in turn, are overwritten by attributes of user-provided "MANIFEST.MF".

+There are four attributes that Wuff merges as lists rather than overwrites: "Require-Bundle", "Import-Package", "Export-Package" and "Bundle-ClassPath".

 In this tutorial we will inspect default manifest and learn how to augment it.

 - [Default manifest](Default-manifest)